SMWlDreams/Tetris/README.md

 Ending a game with the music set to none will no longer crash the game.

 You can no longer pause the game after you have already lost.

+## v0.4.1 Alpha

+### Important Bugfix Release

+#### The application no longer memory leaks causing the application

+#### You can no longer enter blank names into the high score dialogue.
+If you have entered a blank name previously and the application crashed, please go to %appdata%\Tetris and change the blank line to have a value in it.

+#### In the event that the background audio will not play properly, please run the Audio Setup .jar file in the same directory as the Tetris.jar file.
+This will prompt you to select the proper audio mixer to enable audio playback.
+This is due to an issue with the Beads audio library where it may not always select the proper mixer for your computer.

 ## Version 1.0.0 Expected Changes